karttur/speclib-db/_posts/2024/2024-01-13-speclib_campaign-db.markdown

 A campaign can include probes.
 Any number of different probes can be added and be used in conjunction with the spectral scanning.
 Either for complementing the spectral data or as a means for creating the reference data to predict with the spectral data.

-To define campaigns with different set-ups, the **campaigns** schema is divided into 5 tables.
+The **campaigns** schema is divided into 5 tables.
 Two of the tables are supporting lists:

 - public.campaigninfourl (extended information and url links for each campaign)
 - public.campaigngeoregion (predefined geographic region names)